-A few years back during a wedding up the country, I was sitting having a meal with a videographer, who shall remain nameless.
-They told me a story about a wedding where the photographer suggested that the couple drive out to a “lovely freshly cut field with bales and stuff” out in the country.
+One of my favorite parts from a wedding can often be the drinks reception.
+A few years back during a wedding up the country, it may have been Bellingham Castle, anyway, I was sitting having a meal with a videographer, who shall remain nameless.
+They told me a story about where the wedding photographer suggested that the couple drive out to a “lovely freshly cut field with bales and stuff” out in the country.

 So, after a 40 minute needless excursion they get there.
 And here’s the best part, they line up behind the two other wedding cars that are apparently already there.
 Knowing how some photographers work you can imagine how long it took as they stuck it out.